 Violations of academic integrity are taken very seriously and carry with them severe consequences.
-ECU identifies three levels of violations and sanctions that faculty members can apply based on the seriousness of the violation.
+TCC identifies three levels of violations and sanctions that faculty members can apply based on the seriousness of the violation.
 If reported, you may:

 - Get a grade of 0 on your assignment

 - Get a failing grade in the course

-- Be placed on probation, suspended from ECU
+- Be placed on probation, suspended or dismissed from your application-based program at TCC